sudoflux/ansible-k3s-cilium/README.md

 - Ansible 2.9+ installed
 - SSH access to all target nodes
 - Internet access for downloading packages
+- Python 3.x installed (for running the playbook)

 ### Target Node Requirements
 The playbook automatically installs all required dependencies on target nodes.
 The minimum requirements are:
 - Compatible Linux distribution (Ubuntu, Debian, CentOS, RHEL, etc.)
 - SSH server running and accessible
 - A user with sudo privileges (the playbook will configure this if needed)

+**Note:** You do not need Python pre-installed on target nodes.
+The playbook uses raw commands for initial setup and installs Python if necessary.

 ## 🚦 Usage